Frequently Asked Questions: Meal Plans

 Where does my meal plan work?

-Meal plans are accepted at over 40 dining locations, including all six Aztec Market Convenience Stores.
+Meal plans are accepted at 38 dining locations, including all six Aztec Market Convenience Stores.
 All locations that accept SDSU Meal Plans are labeled with a red MP logo under the hours & location tab.

 The following locations do not accept the meal plans: Faculty Staff Club, Chipotle and Trader Joe's